therealbstern/apcupsd/doc/manual/manual.rst

 Email Notification of Events
 ----------------------------

-Windows systems, it is possible to receive notification of apcupsd events that are passed to apccontrol.
-This is possible using a simple email program.
+It is possible to receive email notification of apcupsd events using some simple Visual Basic scripts contributed by Ed Dondlinger

-If you wish to try this program, look at the files named changeme, commfailure, commok, onbattery, and mainsback in the directory ``c:\apcupsd\examples``.
-To use them, you must modify the SYSADMIN variable to have a valid email address, then copy the files into the directory ``c:\apcupsd\etc\apcupsd``.
+<edondlinger@thepylegroup.com>.
+The scripts are automatically installed in
+the ``etc/apcupsd`` directory of your apcupsd installation but are disabled by default.
+To enable them, first open them in a text editor such as Notepad and edit the ``USER VARIABLES`` section to set your email preferences including address, server information, etc. Then rename the script files without the ``*.example`` suffix.
+Scripts are supplied for onbattery, offbattery, and commfailure events.
+You can copy the scripts to other filenames and modify the email body text to respond to other events as described in `Customizing Event Handling`_.

 Killpower under Windows
 -----------------------